 They can also spill over in some unhealthy and damaging ways, however.

-As I see it, those of us who love the nation and those of us who favour a more global identity have both committed the sins of idolatry and prideful disdain.
+As I see it, those who love the nation and those who favour a more global identity have both committed the sins of idolatry and prideful disdain.

 What do I mean by this?